 An icon of South America, Brazil is bursting with life from the city streets to the remote corners of the Amazon Rainforest.
-While the streets of Rio de Janeiro are always buzzing, Brazil really is a country dominated by wilderness.
+While the famous and well-known streets of Rio de Janeiro are always buzzing, the country is dominated by wilderness.

 Diversity doesn’t exist only within nature in Brazil.
 The vibrant streets of the cities and towns are always overflowing with celebrations.
 Carnaval is the country’s most famous celebration, held yearly during Lent, which is observed by the Christian religion.
 The festivities are famous for their feathers, floats, and parties.